 Payments processed through ShootProof Pay become available for automatic electronic transfer to your bank account 2-5 business days on average following the sale (business days exclude weekends and bank holidays).
 You can see when the funds will be made available by going to Account > Accept Credit Cards > View Account.

 When clients place an order with any lab-fulfilled items in it, their card will be charged when the order is approved to go to the lab.
 The availability date of those funds is based on the date and time that you approve the order.

 When clients pay an invoice, place an order with all self-fulfilled, all ShootProof-fulfilled digitals, or a combination of both of those items, their card will be charged at the time of purchase.
 The availability date of those funds is based on the date and time that the invoice payment is made or the order is placed.

 Once the payment is processed successfully, you'll see the funds reflected in ShootProof Pay.

 In this article, you'll learn:

 How do I set up and edit Payout Preferences?

 When you set up ShootProof Pay, you’ll be asked to select a Payment Schedule and connect a bank account.
-Payouts of all available funds will automatically occur according to your selection:
+Payouts of all available funds will automatically occur at 00:00:00 UTC (8pm ET), according to your selection:

 Daily - payouts of available funds occur daily